chrisidso/NHLExpansionDraftSimulator/README.md

 friendly competition between expansion teams to be the first to win a championship.

 Seattle sports fans haven't seen an expansion draft since the 1970's when the Seahawks and Mariners joined their respective leagues.
-We will get another chance in 2021 when Seattle's team (to be named later) joins the NHL and starts playing.
+We will get another chance in 2021 when the Seattle Kraken joins the NHL and starts playing.

 Our sister expansion team is already in the league.
 They are called the Vegas Golden Knights and they joined the leage NHL in 2017.
 They did so well in their expansion draft and in their first entry draft that they made a run at the championship (Stanley Cup) in their first year but ultimately fell just short.